About Tae Kwon-Do

 White Tiger Tae Kwon-Do is a small independent Tae Kwon-Do school formed in 2003.
 Since then the White Tigers have grown from strength to strength turning out a wide number of black belts ranging from children and adolescents to adults.

-We have clubs in Moulton, Obelisk Rise and Earls Barton.
+We have clubs in Moulton, Obelisk Rise and Earls Barton, as well as a new club in Boughton.
 To contact Mr. Adrian Gent (5th Dan, Chief Instructor) and Mr. Brendan Conboy (2nd Dan Instructor) click below for more details.

 Important people of Tae Kwon-Do: